 Yes, designation brings many benefits, including:

-- Improved property values and protection of the value of your investment.
-It has been found that historic designation of a property increases the desirability of a building.
-Historic buildings tend to attract a wider market and a higher selling price than non-historic properties.
+- The potential for improved property value and protection of the value of your investment.
+It has been contended that historic designation of a property increases the desirability of a building because historic buildings may tend to attract a wider market and a higher selling price than non-historic properties.

 - Protection of a group of properties (known as a Historic District) which help protect your neighborhood against unwelcome development.